 Named neuroplasticity, the brain’s ability to change is at the heart of Edublox practices.

 Multisensory training refers to the use of visual, auditory, and kinesthetic-tactile pathways simultaneously to enhance learning.

 Educators and clinicians have long believed that multisensory training can enhance learning.
 For example, in 1967, Treichler stated: “People generally remember 10% of what they read, 20% of what they hear, 30% of what they see, and 50% of what they see and hear.”

 Memory research showed that multisensory exposure could result in superior recall compared to unisensory exposure (Shams & Seitz, 2008).
 Rao (2017) concluded that using multiple channels accelerates learning and memory by up to 80%.

 (3.)
-Edublox Live Tutor targets phonological and phonemic awareness
+Edublox targets phonological awareness

 Since the beginning of the twentieth century, dyslexia research has been dominated by a search for the Holy Grail: the single cognitive deficit that is necessary and sufficient to cause all behavioral characteristics of dyslexia.
 Until the 1950s, the belief was that dyslexia is attributable to visual processing problems.
 Visual processing refers to the brain’s ability to make sense of what the eyes see.